 If you came here for a precise figure, you won't find one.
 Sorry!
 Moreover, if someone is ready to immediately tell you the exact cost of your web application, run away.

-Software development doesn’t work like this.
-Development companies don’t have a price list with costs for each type of app.
+Web app development doesn't work like this.
+Development companies don't have a price list with costs for each type of app.
 We create custom solutions, which means we approach each project differently.
-Without a substantial amount of information, it’s impossible to predict how web app development will go for a particular project.
+Without a substantial amount of information, we can't predict how development will go for your project.
+But what we can do is explain to you how we assess the development cost and what affects it.

 This article gives you detailed insights into how web application development works and which factors affect the development cost.
 After reading it, you'll be able to estimate the cost to build the type of web application you require so you know what kind of budget to allocate.

 Why build a web application?

 - Native app development

-If you strive for the best app performance, develop a native app for each platform: iOS, Android, Windows, watchOS, AndroidTV, and any others.
-Just know that the total cost of development will be much higher than with other approaches.
+If you strive for the best app performance, develop a native app for each platform: iOS, Android, Windows, MacOS, and others.
+Just know that the total cost of development will be much higher than with other approaches as you build a separate app for each platform.

 - Hybrid app development

 - Web application development

 Web-based applications are a silver bullet.
-They can run on any device that has a built-in browser, be it a smartphone or a smart fridge.
+They can run on any device with a built-in browser, be it a smartphone or a smart fridge.
 With the development of wearables and Internet of Things (IoT) devices, the power of web apps will keep growing.
 And the best part?
-The cost of developing a web app is much lower than the cost of developing either a native or hybrid app.
+The average cost of web application development is much lower than the cost of developing either a native or hybrid app.

 At Clockwise Software, we see huge potential for web applications.
 Moreover, 80% of our current projects — including complex e-commerce apps, enterprise resource planning (ERP) systems, online marketplaces, data visualization tools, and data analytics tools — are web apps.